yashnahta/EntryManagement/README.md

 ## Support Version

 Min Sdk version supported is 16.
-The app has been tested on Android Phone running Android Pie.
+The app has been tested on Android Phone running Android Pie with aspect ratio - 18:9.

 ## Setup